UbloImmo/front-ui/GETTING_STARTED.md

 ## Requirements

-We are a React house, so its requirements are pretty straight forward.
+We are a React house, so the uikit's requirements are pretty straight forward.

 - A working [React](https://react.dev) project